Article 10 of the European Convention on Human Rights: Hate speech

-Hate speech is highly contextual and subjective in terms of content and victim, which makes it very difficult to legislate against on a national and especially on a multinational level.
-As revealed by Foster, Article 10 is applicable to all forms of speech and expressions, but the ECtHR as highlighted by Handyside v United Kingdom demands a level of tolerance and pluralism of the exercise of the same freedom of expression right of others who share views which may not be shared by the receiver of the information or opinions.
+Hate speech is highly contextual and often difficult to define in terms of content and victim, which makes it very difficult to legislate against on a national and especially on a multinational level.
+As revealed by Steve Foster, Article 10 is applicable to all forms of speech and expressions, but the ECtHR, as highlighted in Handyside v United Kingdom, demands a level of tolerance and pluralism of the exercise of the same freedom of expression right of others who share views which may not be shared by the receiver of the information or opinions.
+The European Court of Human Rights has nevertheless recognised that expressions which spread, incite, promote or justify hatred based on intolerance may be restricted under Article 10 where such limitations are considered necessary in a democratic society.

 However, despite the expectancy of citizens to exercise tolerance, it may be difficult to achieve not only as stated before due to the subjective nature of offence being taken but also the complexity of the ECHR failing to define hate speech within either Article 10 or any other convention, ruling or European wide statute to date.
 This could be explained through the need to provide states with a margin of appreciation, due to varying cultures finding offence to differing things.
 It has been seen as an area of great debate that Article 10 and the wider ECHR, not having a definition of hate speech within its content, could leave the fundamental concepts of freedom of expression and freedom of speech to be abused by its users.
-But any limitations on freedom of expression would damage a crucial right of those who live within a democracy, as some deem it to be counter what is laid out in Article 10(2) as not being necessary in a democratic society.